State of Illinois

 The benefits of being licensed

 While being a licensed child care provider is not necessarily an indication of quality, there are some benefits.
-Becoming licensed shows parents that you are meeting the minimum health and safety standards set by the Department of Children and Family Services (DCFS).
+Becoming licensed shows parents that you are meeting the minimum health and safety standards set by the Illinois Department of Children and Family Services (DCFS).
 By being licensed you will also receive higher daily rates from the Illinois Child Care Assistance Program, and may be eligible to apply for certain state grants and incentives.

 As part of the application process, all licensed-exempt home providers must submit copies of their Social Security Card and a copy of a photo I.D.
 (Illinois driver's license, Illinois state I.D. or military I.D.)